nbfalcon/dap-mode-launch-json/README.md

 Hopefully this plugin will get integrated into mainline dap-mode soon.

+Update: this plugin was merged into dap-mode master.

 # Features
 - Support for multiple launch configurations
 - Supports most of [VSCode's